anubhavpgit/anubhavpgit.github.io/content/current.md

     <img alt='Redwood National Park' src="../assets/img/current/cali2.webp" style="max-width: 35%;">
     <img alt='Lands End, sun over Pacific' src="../assets/img/current/cali4.webp" style="max-width: 35%;">
   </div>
-  <figcaption style="text-align: center; font-size: 0.8em;">Cloudy San Francisco, hiking in the redwoods, and gazing at the Pacific from Lands End.</figcaption>
+  <figcaption style="text-align: center; font-size: 0.8em;">Scattered clouds over San Francisco, hiking in the redwoods, and gazing at the sun over the Pacific from Lands End.</figcaption>
 </figure>

 The city has a rich cultural scene, with museums, galleries, theatres, and amazing culinary experiences.
 The food here is probably the best I have had in the US so far.
 I attended a few meetups and events and got to meet some amazing founders.
 SF inspires me to move here someday.
 If I ever do decide to move out of New York, I think SF would be the place.